andyricchuiti/is-safari-the-new-ie/README.md

 # requires node 10 & npm 6 or higher
 ```

+## About the app
+Just a fun side project venting my frustration with how Apple and Webkit handle the web ecosystem.

 ## Scripts

 - `start` runs the app for development, reloading on file changes